ambit/bms-support/docs/core-navigation-and-user-permissions.md

 ## Application Menu

-You can access the different applications in BMS by selecting the select application icon in the top left of the menu bar.
+You can access the different applications in BMS by selecting the 'select application' icon in the top left of the navigation menu.
 The submenu will then display a list of all applications you have access to.
 Selecting one of these options will take you to that applications landing page.

 ![Application Menu]({{ site.baseurl }}/img/core-application-menu.jpg)